Best Web Development Bachelor's Programs 2025

 Accreditations: ABET accredited (Computer Science)

 2. #2.
-The New School
+The New School — Bachelor's Web Development

+Hakia ranks The New School's bachelor's web development program #2.
+Delivery: on-campus.
 Location: New York, NY | Type: Private | Tuition: $54,995/year | Score: 65.1

 What makes The New School stand out: Parsons School of Design is the #1 ranked art and design school in the United States, located in Greenwich Village where students learn from industry leaders while having direct access to New York City's thriving tech and creative industries.

 Program Overview: The New School offers web development education primarily through its Parsons School of Design, which has been ranked the #1 art and design school in the United States according to QS World University Rankings 2025.
 The program is delivered through the Design and Technology (BFA) undergraduate track and the Design and Technology (MFA) graduate program.
 Students work in Greenwich Village, New York City, learning from world-renowned practitioners who lead their industries.
 The curriculum emphasizes interdisciplinary collaboration, allowing students to take classes across The New School's five colleges to create personalized academic paths.
-With a 10:1 student-to-faculty ratio and over 30 equipment stations, labs, shops, and studios, students gain hands-on experience in a dynamic urban environment that serves as a global center of art, design, and business.
+With a 10:1 student-to-faculty ratio and over 30 equipment stations, labs, shops, and studios, students gain hands-on experience in a dynamic urban environment that is a global center of art, design, and business.

 Degree Programs: BFA Design and Technology (4 years); MFA Design and Technology (2 years)